 3) Full international

-All of which unsurprisingly stirred up a cocktail that proved irresistible to Germany head coach Joachim Löw, who thrust the teenager onto the senior international stage just over two years after he first stepped onto a Bundesliga pitch.
+All of which unsurprisingly stirred up a cocktail that proved irresistible to the then Germany head coach Joachim Löw, who thrust the teenager onto the senior international stage just over two years after he first stepped onto a Bundesliga pitch.
 Brandt was a half-time substitute for Mario Gomez in a 3-1 friendly defeat to Slovakia in Augsburg in May 2016, but although he was part of Germany's provisional squad for UEFA EURO 2016 he did not make the final cut.

 4) Bucking the tattoo trend